The big question, “When is the right time to do Disney World?” has been nagging away in my head for a long time.

 Walking up Main Street as we arrived for the first time, holding hands with my boys as we looked up at the castle – there is nothing quite like that first moment as you arrive into the Magic Kingdom.

-For more Disney fun, watch our Disney World vlogs below:
+For more Disney fun, check out our #SATMdodisneyworld hashtag over on Instagram to follow our family adventures throughout our time at Disney, and watch our Disney World vlogs below:

 I am a member of the Mumsnet Bloggers Panel, a group of parent bloggers who have volunteered to review products, services, events and brands for Mumsnet.
 I have not paid for the product or to attend an event.
 I have editorial control and retain full editorial integrity.